 For more information about our commitment to biodiversity initiatives, refer to the link below:

 In the Ambatovy Project, many new facilities, such as mining sites, refinery plants and pipelines, need to be constructed and operated, which poses substantial impacts on the surrounding environment.
 Particularly in Madagascar, there remains a globally precious natural environment where as many as 1,000 species of endangered animals are living.
-We give careful consideration to these natural habitats in developing and operating the project, the biodiversity program accounts for the impact on every site.
+Giving careful consideration to these natural habitats in developing and operating the project, the biodiversity program accounts for the impact on every site.
 In developing and implementing plans for the project, special emphasis is placed on environmental management in compliance with not only Madagascar national laws but also various guidelines, such as the World Bank safeguard policy, the International Financial Corporation's (IFC) Performance Standards, the World Health Organization (WHO) standards, and the Equator Principles.
 In line with the ISO 14001 standard, we are also managing according to the Ambatovy Environmental Management System (EMS).

 Under the Ambatovy EMS, we identified a number of priority areas, including flora and fauna habitats and marine ecosystems, and when developing, operating, and closing mines, we formulate management plans for business-related sites, such as plants and port facilities, and work according to those plans.
 For example, in developing the mining area, we created a buffer zone around the mining site of about 1,600 ha to ensure protection of wild animals.
 When trees are cut down to develop the mine site, felled trees are left on site for a while so that animals inhabiting these trees can move into the buffer zone.
 We also conduct ecosystem surveys jointly with international environmental NGOs.
 If endangered or other species that need to be protected are identified in such a survey, we adopt various programs designed to reduce impacts on ecosystems, for example, relocation of such species to a sanctuary and use of a fish farming system.

-After starting the construction of pipelines, habitats of endangered animals were found on the routes where the construction was planned.
-In response, we changed 24 routes in total to bypass these habitats.
-We are also promoting a large-scale biodiversity offset program under the “no net loss, net gainˮ concept.
+Furthermore, as part of this biodiversity program, we are collaborating with governments, local communities, and conservation and development NGOs to apply the IFC and BBOP standards while also promoting a large-scale biodiversity offset program.
 This is an approach to mitigate impacts of the development on ecosystems by restoring or creating another ecosystem.
 Specific measures include the conservation of a forest area of 6,800 ha in the Ankerana area, which has an ecosystem similar to that of the development site of the project.
-In an attempt to offset the net loss of biodiversity, we are implementing measures to protect four conservation areas of more than 14,000 ha in total, equivalent to about nine times the affected areas, such as protection of areas near the mine site, tree replanting after the installation of pipelines, and tree replanting on the mine site after the closure of the mine.
+In an attempt to offset the net loss of biodiversity, we have implemented measures to protect four conservation areas of more than 14,000 ha in total, equivalent to about nine times the affected areas, such as protection of areas near the mine site, tree replanting after the installation of pipelines, and tree replanting on the mine site after the closure of the mine.
 For this biodiversity program and its offsets, we are taking a comprehensive approach that controls not only the impact of businesses, but impacts received prior to them as well.